AemikaChow/DATASOURCE/README.md

 The sections are defined according to the types of data, *e.g.* if you want clothing segmentation information, you can see Section 0. parsing to find annotated data.

 If you want to obtain some attributes, you can see Section 1. attribute.
-We present the type of attributes (*e.g.* brand, style, date, review, comment, neckline, color *etc*), the number of images, potential tasks, type of images (*e.g.* product image, model image, which view, *etc*) for a quick check.
+We present the type of attributes (*e.g.* brand, review, comment, neckline, color *etc*), the number of images, potential tasks, type of images (*e.g.* product image, model image, which view, *etc*) for a quick check.

 :pig: means the dataset can be found.
 If you find the dataset helpful, please kindly cite it in your paper~